ch-sa/typora_launch_recent/README.md

 ## Idea
 Want to start [Typora](https://typora.io/) from the terminal but not type the full file path?

 This script adds [autocomplete](https://kislyuk.github.io/argcomplete/) with all your recent markdown files!
+It even allows you to open files from completely different locations.

 ##  Features
 1. Use `tlr xy<tab>` to open recently modified markdown files